NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 (gdb)x/x ($rsp + 0x28)  # 0x401976
 ```

-`0x401976` is exactly the address where the instruction follows the call of `getbuf()` and it is what we are going to corrupt.
+`0x401976` is exactly the address where the instruction follows the call of `getbuf()`; the instruction at `0x4017bd c3 	retq` will return here and it is what we are going to corrupt.

 (2) Since in `getbuf()` the stack pointer `%rsp` is decreased by `0x28` which is 40, I modify my input with 10 lines of `61 62 63 64`  in `exploit.txt`.